vlfeat/autonn/TUTORIAL.md

 conv1_wn = vl_nnconv(images, filters_wn, biases);
 ```

-During network evaluation, the derivatives will be back-propagated correctly through the math operators and into the learnable parameters.
+During network evaluation, the derivatives will be backpropagated correctly through the math operators and into the learnable parameters.

 The full list of overloads can be seen with `methods('Layer')`, or [here](matlab/@Layer/methods.txt).
 Some examples are array slicing and concatenation, element-wise algebra, reduction operations such as max or sum, and matrix algebra, including solving linear systems.